Provable Subspace Identification of Nonlinear Multi-view CCA: Related Work

 \paragraph{Identifiability from Multiple Views.} Multi-view observations provide cross-view constraints that mitigate the non-identifiability of single-view mixing.
-In linear regimes, exploiting higher-order moments or multi-view ICA isolates shared and view-specific sources up to standard permutation and scaling ambiguities \citep{podosinnikova2016beyond,pandeva2023multi}.
-For nonlinear mixtures, contrastive objectives can identify shared factors up to component-wise invertible transformations under independent-source and structured noise assumptions \citep{zimmermann2021contrastive,gresele2020rosetta,matthes2023towards,galvez2023role}.
+In linear settings, higher-order moment methods and multi-view ICA can isolate shared and view-specific sources up to standard permutation and scaling ambiguities \citep{podosinnikova2016beyond,pandeva2023multi}.
+Depending on the model class, contrastive objectives can identify shared factors in nonlinear mixtures up to specific transformations.
+Assuming independent sources and structured noise, these identifiability guarantees range from component-wise transformations to linear or block-level equivalence classes \citep{zimmermann2021contrastive,gresele2020rosetta,matthes2023towards,galvez2023role}.
 Recent advances relax the independent-source assumption by exploiting causal latent structures, shifting the target to \emph{block-identifiability}.
-These methods are increasingly unified under partial-observability frameworks, which derive identifiability from underlying graphical structures under mild conditions \citep{von2021self,scholkopf2016modeling,sturma2023unpaired,yao2024multiview,yao2024unifying,ahuja2022weakly,daunhawer2023multimodal,xu2024sparsity,locatello2020weakly}.
+These methods are increasingly unified through partial-observability frameworks, where identifiability follows from underlying graphical structures and suitable regularity conditions \citep{von2021self,scholkopf2016modeling,sturma2023unpaired,yao2024multiview,yao2025unifying,ahuja2022weakly,daunhawer2023multimodal,xu2024sparsity,locatello2020weakly}.